-The following medications are also used to treat rheumatoid arthritis.
-These drugs include:
+The following medications are also used to treat rheumatoid arthritis:

 Special household tools can make working with your hands easier.
 For example, grab bars and handrails in bathrooms and on stairs can help you navigate your home safely.

 Reconstructive surgery can repair damage to tendons and relieve pressure on nerves.
-A procedure called synovectomy removes inflamed joint linings, but this is usually a temporary measure.
+A procedure called synovectomy removes inflamed joint linings.

 For more information on easing RA pain, check out Healthline’s Rheumatoid Arthritis topic center.